Small Wooden Harp

 Ready for painting

 We put the keys in and glued the bridge on.
 We double-checked out measurements a lot so the strings would all align.
-We also made sure to sand it a lot, you don’t want to get a splinter while playing music.
+We also made sure to sand it thoroughly to get off all of the splinters.

 DIY Ukulele